Peoh/stm32l4-template/README.md

 ## Debug

-Start the debugging task by pressing F5.
+VSCode only: Start the debugging task by pressing F5.
 Two debug configurations are possible, one in Release, one in Debug.

 ## Change the default device